Efficient Learning on Large Graphs using a Densifying Regularity Lemma: Introduction

-We call the approximating low-rank graph \ibg.
-Given a graph, we construct a neural network, called \ibgnn, that directly processes that \ibg approximation of the graph instead of the original graph itself. \ibgnn allow solving downstream tasks such as node classification, spatio-temporal graph analysis, and knowledge graph completion in $\gO(N)$ operations rather than $\gO(E)$.
-We demonstrate that such an approach achieves state-of-the art accuracy on standard benchmarks, while being very efficient.
-For background on the predecessor of our method, \icg \cite{finkelshtein2024learning}, see Appendix~\ref{sec:related_work}.
-For a comparison of our method with \icg, see \Cref{subsec:comp_block_commu} and \Cref{app:ibg_vs_icg,app:exp_num_communities}.
+In this paper, we introduce a new graph similarity measure that enables efficient approximation of any graph, including sparse and directed ones.
+We develop a non-trivial extension of the ICG method called the {\em Intersecting Blocks Graph (\ibg)}.
+Our central theoretical result shows that any graph, sparse or dense, can be approximated with an error that depends only on the desired accuracy, independent of graph size or sparsity level.
+This advancement enables the design of IBG Neural Networks (IBG-NNs), which operate directly on the IBG representation of any graph.
+IBG-NNs allow solving downstream tasks such as node classification, spatio-temporal graph analysis, and knowledge graph completion in $\gO(N)$ operations rather than $\gO(E)$.
+We demonstrate that our approach achieves state-of-the art accuracy on standard benchmarks, while being very efficient.
+For background on the predecessor of our method, \icg \citep{finkelshtein2024learning}, see Appendix~\ref{sec:related_work}.
+For a comparison of our method with \icg, see \Cref{app:ibg_vs_icg,app:exp_num_communities}.